 Smoking allowed, but only outside the house.
 Please cleanup after yourself.
 Internet/Cable TV/use of kitchen will be included for free with the daily rate.

 We live in this house and always take our shoes off when entering the house and we expect you to do the same.
 This is a private home so please respect our traditions.
-We do not charge cleaning fee for a reason and we would like to keep it that way.
 Your assistance in this regard is greatly appreciated.

 Check in is flexible(generally after 3:30pm) and we will do everything we can to make it convenient for you but please realize that during work hours we can't always be around.
 Please try to check in before 10:00pm.
 We wake up very early in the morning and it is hard for us to stay late and wait for you.